Thailand

 Current environmental issues affecting the Thai people: air pollution from vehicle emissions; water pollution from organic and factory wastes; water scarcity; deforestation; soil erosion; wildlife populations threatened by illegal hunting; hazardous waste disposal.

-Google maps Thailand
+Google Maps Thailand

 The capital and other divisions